-Fortum Corporation’s Annual General Meeting, which was held in Helsinki on 11 April 2012, adopted the financial statements of the parent company and the Group for 2011 and discharged the members of Fortum's Supervisory Board from liability for the time period 1 January - 4 April 2011.
-The Annual General Meeting also discharged the members of Fortum's Board of Directors and the President and CEO from liability for the whole year 2011 and decided to pay a dividend of EUR 1.00 per share for 2011.
-The record date for dividend payment is 16 April 2012 and the dividend payment date is 23 April 2012.
+Fortum Corporation’s Annual General Meeting was held in Helsinki on 9 April 2013.
+The Annual General Meeting adopted the financial statements of the parent company and the Group for 2012 and discharged the members of Fortum's Board of Directors and the President and CEO from liability for the year 2012.

 The number of members in the Board of Directors was confirmed to be seven.
-The following persons were re-elected to the Board of Directors: Sari Baldauf, Christian Ramm-Schmidt, Minoo Akhtarzand, Heinz-Werner Binzel, Ilona Ervasti-Vaintola and Joshua Larson.
-Kim Ignatius was elected as a new member to the Board of Directors.
-Sari Baldauf was elected as the Chairman and Christian Ramm-Schmidt as the Deputy Chairman of the Board of Directors.
+The following persons were re-elected to the Board of Directors: Ms Sari Baldauf as the Chairman, Mr Christian Ramm-Schmidt as the Deputy Chairman, and Ms Minoo Akhtarzand, Mr Heinz-Werner Binzel, Ms Ilona Ervasti-Vaintola, Mr Kim Ignatius and Mr Joshua Larson as members.
 The Board of Directors was elected until the end of the following Annual General Meeting.
-CVs of the members of the Board of Directors are attached to this release (APPENDIX 1).
+CVs of the members of the Board of Directors are attached to this release.

 The Annual General Meeting confirmed the following remuneration for Board service: